 Blog

-Fast-Track Your Music Progress: Unlocking the Power of Motor Learning
+Accelerate Your Music Skills: Harness the Power of Motor Learning

 So, you’ve just had a major breakthrough in one of your music lessons, and you’re really excited about it!
 But by the time your next lesson rolls around, you’ve forgotten most of your learning.
 Why?